 I also kept a journal of my six week Rational Recovery program early in the year 2000, followed, as mentioned by the ‘Angela’ journal.

 in 2002, which quickly expanded in scope to incorporate thoughts and reflections about life with and without Hilary, to detail my continuing battles with alcohol, to list song and story ideas before they were forgotten forever, and much else besides.

-Early in 2003, just prior to my move from Manchester to Liverpool, I began my first proper attempt to write a novel.
+2003, just prior to my move from Manchester to Liverpool, I began my first proper attempt to write a novel.

 This novel was to be called ‘The Search’ and was handwritten in an A4 patterned hardback notebook.
 I wrote at home and I wrote in

 parks and on the bus, wherever and whenever I could.
-After I joined Hilary in Liverpool I remember a particularly happy, sunny day when I wrote on the beach at West Kirby, happy once more to be living within reasonable distance from the seaside.
+After I joined Hilary in Liverpool I remember a particularly happy, sunny day when I wrote on the beach at West Kirby, happy once more to be living within reasonable distance from my beloved English sea.

 The Search was about a young frustrated would be musician with a drink problem who joins a religious cult.